Covid-19 in the classroom becomes stark reality for parents who’ve sent their children back to school

 “I see little evidence that guidelines from (the US Centers for Disease Control and the Department of Health) were a guiding factor in creating these policies.
 In fact, your plan seems to repeatedly soften or ignore their recommendations altogether while seeming to envision a ‘best case scenario’ when it comes to young people complying with these changing rules and the teachers’ ability to monitor and enforce them,” wrote Chambers, a game designer.

-The plan now in place in schools means students do not social distance and adults do not wear facial coverings.
+Parents and students told CNN that rules and guidance for social distancing and mask-wearing are not always put in practice.
 Chambers believes students going in-person are at risk and is keeping his 10-year-old and 4-year-old at home.

 High school closed

-Note: This story has been updated with a statement from Cherokee County.
-It also clarifies that while anyone could watch Cherokee’s meeting on the school reopening plan, only those present could speak or ask questions.
-It further clarifies that parents and students say social distancing and mask wearing is not always happening.